nschyns/nschyns.github.io/_posts/2023-10-3-Introduction.md

 Each pod will get a different port assigned to which to connect to, shown in the diagram above.

 ### 3750 switch configuration
 The first thing you will need to do is to connect your 3750 switch to your assigned port on the main 3750 switch.
-This interface on your pod switch will need to be in **access mode, accessing VLAN X (given by instructor)**.
+This interface on your pod switch will need to be in **access mode, accessing VLAN 2 (given by instructor)**.

 However, there are no DHCP pool configured for this VLAN yet.
-Configure a DHCP pool for VLAN X on your switch :
+Configure a DHCP pool for VLAN 2 on your switch :
-1. Create an SVI in VLAN X and assign the IP address : 192.168.2.254
+1. Create an SVI in VLAN 2 and assign the IP address : 192.168.2.254
-2. Create a DHCP pool for VLAN X (network : 192.168.2.0/24, gateway : 192.168.2.254)
+2. Create a DHCP pool for VLAN 2 (network : 192.168.2.0/24, gateway : 192.168.2.254)
-3. Set the interace where your wired client is connected to access mode, access VLAN X
+3. Set the interace where your wired client is connected to access mode, access VLAN 2

 At this point, your wired client should get an IP address in VLAN X and you should be able to ping your controller IP address (192.168.2.204).